-Vincent Novara, Past Senate Chair
+Vincent Novara, Parliamentarian, Senate Past Chair

 Vincent Novara was appointed in March 2005 to Curator for Special Collections in Performing Arts at the Michelle Smith Performing Arts Library.
 He is an active collaborator with the academic departments of the Clarice Smith Performing Arts Center, typically resulting in curating gallery exhibitions drawn from the Smith Library's unique collections.
 As a fundraiser and cultivator of gift collections, Novara attracts new donors to the university and understands the importance of building external relations to advance UMD's educational mission.
 He is also responsible for recruiting entry-level staff and developing them into successful archives professionals.